Ball for Exercise: A Complete Recovery Guide

-After 10 years of doing this and more than 2 million foam rollers sold, I've heard the same thing from customers over and over: "I didn't think a little ball could do that much."
-It can.
-Here's what you need to know about using a massage ball for recovery.
+We've spent over 10 years listening to customers tell us the same thing: "I didn't think a little ball could do that much."
+It can. what you need to know about using a massage ball for recovery.

 Foam rollers are fantastic for broad muscle groups like quads, hamstrings, and upper back.
 But they're too wide to get into smaller, deeper spots.
 A massage ball concentrates all your body weight into a much smaller surface area.
 That means more pressure, more precision, and better access to muscles like the piriformis, the bottom of your feet, and the space between your shoulder blades.